-New Smyrna Beach parking does not have to be a nightmare when you visit the summer waves.
+New Smyrna Beach parking does not have to be a nightmare if ever you visit it.
 As long as you know what to expect, then you should not have trouble finding parking.

-With the summer in full swing and the popularity of summer crowds caving in, there is not a better time to start planning.
+With the summer in full swing and the popularity of summer crowds caving in, there is no better time to start planning.

 New Smyrna Beach Parking Lot Places